Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 * Enabling a person who is not familiar with Nablarch (experienced in application development) to carry out development preparation and promotion confidently using the shortest route
 * Guide persons having experience using other frameworks (Struts, Spring) on the correct usage of Nablarch

-### Who should read this document?
+### Who should read this guide?

-This document is intended for engineers (especially IT architects and project managers) who want to start system development using Nablarch.
+This guide is intended for engineers (especially IT architects and project managers) who want to start system development using Nablarch.

 ### Notes on reading

-This document contains many links.
-If you go on clicking the links while reading the document at the beginning, it will become challenging to get the overall picture as there are many linked documents.
-At first, when reading the document, just understand that ‘there are such links’ without clicking each of them and read the document up to the end.
+This guide contains many links.
+If you go on clicking the links while reading the guide at the beginning, it will become challenging to get the overall picture as there are many linked documents.
+At first, when reading the guide, just understand that ‘there are such links’ without clicking each of them and read the guide up to the end.

 ## Overall picture